josephstreeter/josephstreeter.github.io/docs/technology/powershell/collections.md

 # Collections

 A collection is basically a set of individual items.
-Those items could be strings, integers, other collections, or almost anything.
+Those items could be strings, integers, objects, other collections, or almost anything.

 ## Collections in PowerShell